z0on/AFS-analysis-with-moments/README.md

 ```

 Now we generate the bootstrapped data (100 series of 6 bootstraps):
->note: don't worry about folding at this point.
-We will fold the spectra later, when running *moments* models, if needed.

 ```bash
 export GENOME_REF=mygenome.fasta # reference to which the reads were mapped